Now On View | Third Annual International Juried Art Exhibition

 Through this exhibition, artists embrace the beautiful with a contemporary perspective that brings depth, delight and dialogue for the viewer.

-Defining Beauty will soon be on view at CMATO.
-Please stay tuned for reopening information!
+Defining Beauty is now on view at CMATO.
 You can also learn more about “The Memory Project,” created by artist Christine Shannon Aaron.
 This unique, experiential installation aims to show people the elements that unite us through the sharing of memories.
 Learn more here.

 BY RICHARD REITZELL